What's New at OLLI

 New Member Exchange discontinued

 The New Member Exchange held on the 4th Monday of the month has been discontinued.
-The last meeting was held in February.
-There is a possibility the Exchange will begin again in September at the start of the Fall term.
+The last meeting was held in February 2021.
+There is a possibility the Exchange will begin again in the future.

 Poetry Reading with Ginny Bentz every third Friday, Free